Hi there! I’m Alex.

 Hailing from Singapore, currently living in the heart of London.
 Ultimately, this blog aims to share my passion for all things baking and breakfast, with a myriad recipes that weave simplicity and experimental flavours into classic themes.

-My first encounter with a proper baked good was in London as a toddler.
+I was 5.
 The warm croissant left flakes in the creases of my palm, the smell enclosing me in a bubble of warmth in the grey Autumn sleet.
-It is this warmth and magic I wish to recreate whenever I get free time in the kitchen.
+This was my first encounter with a baked good, a toddler in London.

 And some other random things!